AmeerAssadi/NotifyHub/README.md

 # NotifyHub
-A simple script the sends github notifications to slack
+A simple script that sends github notifications to slack